prividentity/PrivateIdentity-Oldd/NodeJS-Enroll-Endpoint.md

 |audio | The audio parameter correlates to the voice modality, a voice file is inputted here |
 |fingerprint[]  | The fingerprint parameter correlates to the fingerprint modality, images inputted here are sent to the server in a base64 array |

-Accept images are 224 pixels in height and width.
+Accepted images are 224 pixels in height and width.
 Format the request payload as FormData.
 For more information visit: https://developer.mozilla.org/en-US/docs/Web/API/FormData

 An enroll API request example is as follows:
 ```